top of page

 © Playsongs Publications Ltd.

 Peekaboo!
-This is a game best played with a little baby blanket or soft cloth to cover baby's face or yours.
-Peak out or lift the cloth on each line of the song to give a little baby the reassurance of their grown up still being there.
-In a group setting, hide your face behind your hands, peeking out at the ends of each line and exaggerate the gesture on each 'Peekaboo'.
+This is a game which works really well with a little baby blanket or soft cloth to cover baby's face or yours.
+Peak out or lift the cloth on each line of the song to give a little baby the reassurance that their grown up is still there.
+In a group setting, hide faces behind hands, peeking out at the ends of each line and exaggerating the gesture on each 'Peekaboo'.
 Change the last line to 'You can see me too', to make it work better in the group setting.
-Invite the grown ups to turn their babies to face them (sitting on the floor facing baby works well) so they can play the game together.
+Invite the grown ups to turn their babies to face them (sitting on the floor facing baby works well) so they can more closely engage.
 Repeat several times.

 Five Quacky Duckies